 A unique identifier that links to the POLY_LUT table.
 The POLY LUT is a lookup table with two attributes: ID and RARNUM.
-ID is a concatenation of atlas number (1), element number (3), and record number.
+ID is a concatenation of atlas number (2), element number (3), and record number.
 The value of RARNUM is determined for each unique combination of SPECIES ID, SEASON ID, and CONC.
 The items in BIORES are: RARNUM, SPECIES_ID, CONC, SEASON_ID, G_SOURCE, S_SOURCE, and ELEMENT.
 SPECIES_ID is the numeric identifier of each species and is unique within each ELEMENT.
-CONC is the concentration of the species are polygons and are unknown, except one, which is HIGH.
+CONC is the concentration of the species are polygons and are unknown.
 SEASON ID contains a numeric value according to the monthly presence of the species.
 Usually, there is one seasonality per species, but occasionally the same species has different monthly presence or breeding activity.
 When this occurs, a new record with a different seasonality is referenced.
-G SOURCE and S SOURCE are variables that hold metadata information.
+G_SOURCE and S SOURCE are variables that hold metadata information.
 The information for these variables was unavailable during compilation of this atlas.

-The following HABITATS species are found in the Lake Ontario ESI atlas:
+The following HABITATS species are found in the Western Lake Michigan ESI atlas: